KlusterKite/KlusterKite/KlusterKite.Core/Readme.md

                 /NodeManager/Manager {
                         actor-type = Singleton # defines that Akka.Cluster singleton actor is created here singleton-name = NodeManager # Akka.Cluster singleton name.
 Please check Akka.NET documentation
                         singleton-node-role = NodeManager # the cluster nodes role where singleton actor is rised.
-This roles should be defined in ClusterKit.Core.BaseInstaller.GetRoles method.
-Please check Akka.NET documentation for further information. type = "ClusterKit.NodeManager.NodeManagerActor, ClusterKit.NodeManager"  # Full type name of actor to create.
+This roles should be defined in KlusterKite.Core.BaseInstaller.GetRoles method.
+Please check Akka.NET documentation for further information. type = "KlusterKite.NodeManager.NodeManagerActor, KlusterKite.NodeManager"  # Full type name of actor to create.
 The actor is created via DI infrastructure, so type shoul be registered
                 }
         }
 ```